golemfactory/golem-docs/src/markdoc/partials/quickstarts/js-quickstart.md

 npm install @golem-sdk/golem-js
 ```

-Please not that minimum node version required is `18.0.0`.
+Please note: This application requires Node.js version 18.0.0 or higher.

 Create a file named `requestor.mjs` and copy the following content into it.
 The code defines a task that runs the command `node -v` on the Golem Network and prints the result to your terminal.